Training Plans for Runners are available in select languages for the most common race distances: 5K, 10K, Half Marathon, and Marathon.

 - Click on the "Training Paces" section for pace ranges

-With Training Plans for Runners, we’re taking the proven strategy from McMillan Running and making it accessible to all Strava Premium members.
+With Training Plans for Runners, we’re taking the proven strategy from McMillan Running and making it accessible to all Strava Summit members.

 Where can I find definitions for the terms being used in the training plans?

 You can find definitions to these terms on McMillan's glossary page.

 Other terms like "Steady State" and "Tempo" can be found by using the Pace calculator.